sjbylo/lab-ocp4/workshop/content/exercises/10-openshift-intro.md

 Have a look at the OpenShift Console and view the following:

-Your projects can be viewed here:
+Your projects can be viewed here.
+You should only have one:

 * [Projects](%console_url%)